Tradition says that this church was founded in the 9th

 to the church by the last abbess of the Clarissan convent of

-The chapel has a late-14th-century altar and Madonna and Child
+The chapel has a late-14th-century altar and Virgin and Child

 statue, the former is Venetian the latter French.
 It contains a mighty impressive large